DanDiplo/Umbraco.GodMode/README.md

 * Browse all media in the Media Library and sort it by file type, size or media type
 * See which controllers (Surface, API and RenderMvc) are being used and in what namespaces and DLLs
 * View all generated models (that inherit from PublishedContentModel)
+* Clear internal Umbraco caches and even restart App Pool
 * Plus lots more!

 ### Demo

 **YouTube:** https://www.youtube.com/watch?v=tkupJOMnOlw

 **Blog Post:** http://www.diplo.co.uk/blog/web-development/god-mode-umbraco-7-package/

 ### Install

 *Important: This is for Umbraco 7.4.3 and above only.
-It works with 7.5.*
+It is also now compatible with 7.5.*

 **NuGet:** https://www.nuget.org/packages/Diplo.GodMode/